 Successfully organized interviews are built based on interview scorecards.
-For example, interviewers may take notes on candidate’s responses to job-related questions and rate them using rating scales.
+For example, interviewers may take notes on candidates’ responses to job-related questions and rate them using rating scales.

 It’s possible to improve your interview hit rate and your organization’s return on human capital investment over time.
 This is done using a quantitative interview scorecard to measure job applicants’ skills and suitability and match interview-based forecasts with subsequent job results.

 When we talk about interviewing, we all have unconscious prejudices that we are unaware of.
-Many people believe and say that they saw a candidate’s potential early on when they are good.
+Many believe and say that they saw a candidate’s potential early on when they are good.
 And when an applicant fails, it appears that the candidate was hired amid widespread skepticism.

 An interview scorecard will provide a quantitative basis for comparing interviewers’ scores, allowing you to check your observations with your peers and discover where your ratings are out of the standard.
-You can also get quantitative feedback on your assassination accuracy by correlating your forecasts with candidates’ actual job results.
+You can also get quantitative data on your assassination accuracy by correlating your forecasts with candidates’ job results.
 These are a few steps to do it:

 The intention of the scorecard should be understood and reviewed by everyone involved in the hiring process.